shmlkv/obsidian-prompt-assistant/README.md

    - Create a new key and copy it

 3. **Configure the plugin**
-   - Open Obsidian Settings → Prompt Assistant
+   - Open Obsidian Settings → AI Chat Assistant
    - Paste your OpenRouter API key
    - Choose a model (default: `openai/gpt-4o-mini`)